mariaciceri/loan_default_predictor/README.md

 ## Hypothesis

 + **Hypothesis 1**:
-    + It is believed that key factors such as the interest rate, income, loan-to-value ratio, debt-to-income ratio, and credit score are critical in predicting whether a loan applicant is likely to default.
+    + It is hypothesized that key factors such as interest rate, income, loan-to-value ratio, debt-to-income ratio, and credit score are crucial in predicting the likelihood of a loan applicant defaulting.
 + **Validation**: A correlation analysis was conducted, but it did not reveal any strong relationships between the variables and the default status.
 Consequently, feature selection was carried out using a pipeline with a tree-based model.
 The key features identified for the model were upfront charges, interest rate spread, rate of interest, credit type, and debt-to-income ratio.
 This process confirmed that some of the initial assumptions were correct, but not all.

 + **Hypothesis 2**:
     + Applicants who apply for loans through online or automated systems may have a higher likelihood of defaulting, as these methods could attract borrowers who may not be able to assess the loan’s long-term impact.
-+ **Validation**: The analysis did not show any significant impact of the submission type on the likelihood of defaulting.
++ **Validation**: The analysis of feature importance revealed no significant correlation between submission type and the likelihood of default.

++ **Hypothesis 2**:
+    + It is hypothesized that borrowers with higher interest rates are more likely to default on their loans.
+This assumption is based on the idea that higher interest rates are often assigned to individuals who are perceived as riskier by lenders.
++ **Validation**: To assess the hypothesis, a box plot was created comparing the rate_of_interest across default statuses (0 = No, 1 = Yes).
+The plot shows that defaulters have a slightly higher median interest rate, supporting the hypothesis.
+However, there are key nuances to consider.
+Among non-defaulters, there are extreme low-interest outliers, likely representing highly creditworthy individuals.
+Interestingly, there are more high-interest outliers among non-defaulters than among defaulters.
+This suggests that some high-risk borrowers manage to avoid default, possibly due to other stabilizing factors such as income, loan type, or external support.
+Overall, while the interest rate shows a general trend supporting the hypothesis, it should not be relied upon as a sole predictor of default.
+It should be interpreted in combination with other features for a more accurate prediction.

 ## Map of Business Requirements to Data Analytics Tasks